 θML was MLE of model parameters, I(θ) was the Fisher information matrix, and p was the number of parameters.

+In MCMC sampling, we drew 400 samples (200 as burn-in, 200 as effective) for each of 3 randomly initiated Markov chains, which results in 600 effective samples in total.
+We used Gelman-Robin criteria (R in Stan) to assess convergence of multiple chains (Gelman and Robin, 1992).
+P-value of variant effect using MCMC sampling results was reported as the tail probability (Pt, formula below) of the variant effect’s posterior distribution.

+Pt = 2 * -∞0P(β|data)dβ, 1--∞0Pβdatadβ)), when mean(P(β|data)) > 0

+Pt = 2 * (1- -∞0Pβdatadβ, 1--∞0Pβdatadβ))), when mean(P(β|data)) < 0

+Tail probability can be interpreted under the frequentist regime as the probability of observing the estimated mean effect size under the null hypothesis that the effect size is 0.
+Following the normality assumption, Pt was computed by the same procedure as used to compute P-values of MLE estimations, while SE(β0) was taken as the standard deviation of variant effect’s posterior distribution.

 In genetic association studies, comparing the two nested null and full models was a widely used method to estimate the significance of a variant.
 The full models were the same as described above whereas the null models ignored the variant, g, as a linear predictor.
 In MLE, the null-to-full model improvements was quantified by LRT, which equals two times the log likelihood difference between the full and null models using the MLE estimation of model parameters.